alex-drake/R-for-Analysts/shiny reactivity.md

 # Remember

-* Observers (or endpoints) respond to reactive events but reactive expressions do not - if you want a reactive expression to execut then you need an observer as an output.
+* Observers (or endpoints) respond to reactive events but reactive expressions do not - if you want a reactive expression to execute then you need an observer as an output.
 * Reactive expressions return values, observers do not!

 *Now go away*